Enterprise digital transformation

 Search was redesigned around a “Right product, first time” principle.

-Rather than maximising result volume, the strategy prioritised precision and behavioural insight.
-Researchers were encouraged to provide additional attributes in exchange for fewer, more relevant results, a model we termed “positive friction.”
+The strategy prioritised precision over volume, encouraging researchers to provide additional attributes in exchange for fewer, more relevant results — a model termed “positive friction.”

-A separate case study details the measurable outcomes, including significant improvements in engagement, search success and customer satisfaction.
+A separate case study details the measurable outcomes.

-CMS architecture was restructured using Information Architecture inputs to:
+CMS architecture was restructured using Information Architecture to:

 Strengthen customer mental models

-A new DAM capability was introduced, supporting Brand and Marketing teams, optimising image handling and rendering speeds.
+A new DAM capability was introduced to support Brand and Marketing, optimising asset governance, image handling and rendering speeds

-Improved technical SEO forecast reduced PPC dependency while maintaining organic visibility.
+SEO analysis projected reduced PPC dependency while maintaining organic visibility

 E-commerce & customer experience